-At Knoxville Smiles, we are proactive about helping patients maintain their oral health.
+At Knoxville Smiles at Malone & Costa Dentistry, we are proactive about helping patients maintain their oral health.
 Topical fluoride is a safe solution that your dentist can brush on your teeth directly following a dental cleaning.
 The regular application of fluoride after dental cleanings works to strengthen your tooth enamel to protect your teeth from decay and enamel erosion.
 Fluoride application is an affordable dental treatment that can prevent future dental issues down the line.

 Did You Know?